LeonelMatos/DungeonAhead/Dungeon Ahead!/Assets/Scripts/docs_md/mainpage.md

-\mainpage Dungeon Ahead!
-HOME
+\mainpage Main Page

 # Introduction

-\todo Docs not done.
-Might want to add a homepage here in the future
+The Dungeon Ahead! documentation at version 0.1.3

 ---